enkidevs/curriculum/javascript/browser-apis/intro-browser-js/get-elements.md

 - '[MDN - Document.getElementsByTagName()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)'

 ---

-## Exercise

 # Get Elements
+---
+## Content

 There are a number of ways to select a tag or group of tags on an HTML document using the DOM.
-One of the methods we have seen before, getElementById.
-Here's an example of selecting a tag with the id of 'message':
+One of the methods we have seen before, `getElementById`.
+Here's an example of selecting a tag with the `id` of `'message'`:
 ```html
 <html>
 <body>